Generalizable Motion Planning via Operator Learning: Conclusions, Limitations, and Future Work

 We reformulated the motion planning problem as an Eikonal PDE and focused on learning its solution operator.
 To learn the operator, we developed the Planning Neural Operator (PNO) which is (i) {resolution invariant}, (ii) does not require retraining in new environments, and (iii) generalizes across goal positions.
 We evaluated our architecture on the $2D$ MovingAI city dataset and the $3D$ iGibson building dataset, showcasing super-resolution value function prediction while achieving speedups of $10\times$ over a numerical PDE solver.
 Lastly, we proved that our value function predictions can be used as $\epsilon$-consistent heuristics for motion planning algorithms, and demonstrated a $33\%$ decrease in expanded nodes in the $A^\ast$ algorithm compared to planning with a Euclidean norm heuristic.

-In the future, we hope to address some limitations of PNO.
-For example, our heuristic is computed once without updates during planning.
-An interesting question is whether we can introduce dynamic heuristic evaluation as PNO exhibits fast forward inference time.
-In addition, we plan to validate PNO on real robot motion plannig problems.
-To do so, we aim to extend the PNO formulation to include the physical constraints of the robot dynamics.
+In the future, we aim to extend PNO with dynamic heuristic updates leveraging its fast planning inference.
+To address sub-optimal paths, one approach is to invoke $ARA^\ast$ to repair inconsistent nodes where the second iteration uses a $1$-consistent heuristic (e.g. Euclidean norm).
+This would capitalize on PNO's efficiency while ensuring optimality.
 Lastly, we considered cost functions with uniform step penalties.
-An exciting extension would be to train PNO in environments with non-uniform costs.
+An exciting extension would be training PNO in environments with non-uniform costs.